Get answers for your health queries from top Doctors for FREE!

 Note: HELLP syndrome (a severe complication of pregnancy indicated by Hemolysis, Elevated Liver enzymes, and Low Platelet count)

-• Maintaining a healthy lifestyle, that is, eating a well-balanced diet, exercising regularly, and avoiding alcohol and tobacco.
+• Maintaining a healthy lifestyle is eating a well-balanced diet, exercising regularly, and avoiding alcohol and tobacco.

 • Managing any pre-existing medical conditions that can increase the risk of liver dysfunction, such as diabetes and obesity.